 The only way for believers to maintain their righteous state is to continually trust in the Righteous One, Jesus Christ.
 The Bible proclaims only one Savior, Jesus Christ (Acts 4:12), and only one way to the Father, which is exclusively through the one Savior (John 14:6).
 Therefore, the assertion that believers must undergo “final purification” after death in Purgatory to attain the holiness required for Heaven is false because believers’ righteousness, justification, and purification are by God’s grace alone through faith alone in Jesus Christ alone.
 (Click the Scripture verses link at the top of the page for authenticating passages on justification and righteousness through faith.)

-On the contrary, the Bible plainly and consistently declares that Jesus’ shed blood is entirely sufficient to cleanse and purify sinners from all unrighteousness when they repent and trust Him for salvation.
-This fact is affirmed by Jesus’ final words on the cross, “It is finished,” and His resurrection from the dead, both of which confirm the Father’s acceptance of His sacrifice as payment in full for all sins—past, present, and future.
-Hence, nothing else is required to purify sinners, nor can anything be added to Jesus’ atonement to make it more sufficient.
+Purgatory vs. Jesus’ Atonement The Bible plainly and consistently declares that Jesus’ shed blood is sufficient to cleanse and purify sinners from all unrighteousness when they repent and trust Him for salvation.
+This fact is affirmed by Jesus’ final words on the cross, “It is finished,” and His resurrection from the dead—confirming the Father’s acceptance of His sacrifice as payment in full for all sins, past, present, and future.

 Therefore, the Catechism of the Catholic Church’s assertion that believers must undergo additional purification after death (in Purgatory) to “achieve the holiness necessary to enter the joy of heaven” renders Jesus’ blood insufficient to cleanse all sin and undermines Scripture’s authority and inerrancy, calling God’s character into question.

 Additionally, believing and promoting this doctrine is dangerous, given the severe warning in Hebrews 10:29 regarding Jesus’ provision through His blood, “How much severer punishment do you think he will deserve who has trampled under foot the Son of God, and has regarded as unclean the blood of the covenant by which he was sanctified, and has insulted the Spirit of grace?”
-(Click the Scripture References link at the top of the page for authenticating passages on the sufficiency of Jesus’ atonement.)

 Consequently, the assertion that believers must undergo “final purification” in Purgatory after death before entering Heaven is false, based on the consistent teaching of God’s Word.
-(Click the Scripture verses link at the top of the page for authenticating passages on entering heaven immediately after death).

-Paul also disclosed that God will reward believers for each authentic work deemed to be like “gold, silver, and precious stones,” but will withhold rewards for works rendered to be like “wood, hay, and straw.”
-The reward refers to blessings mentioned elsewhere in Scripture, namely, various crowns, a prophet’s reward, a righteous man’s reward, leadership positions, true riches, and property in Heaven.
-The loss refers to the rewards believers could have received but did not because they did not build upon the foundation of Jesus with “gold, silver, and precious stones.”
+Paul also disclosed that God will reward believers for each authentic work He deems as “gold, silver, and precious stones,” but will withhold rewards for deeds rendered as “wood, hay, and straw.”
+It should be noted that the rewards distributed to believers are not salvation and Heaven but various crowns, a prophet’s reward, a righteous man’s reward, leadership positions, true riches, and property in Heaven, which are mentioned elsewhere in Scripture (click herefor correlating verses).
+The loss believers may suffer is the rewards they could have received but did not because they built upon the foundation of Jesus with “wood, hay, and straw” instead of “gold, silver, and precious stones.”

 Many other passages confirm that believers will be rewarded or suffer a loss of reward for their works.
 Paul wrote in 2 Corinthians 5:10, “For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.”
 Jesus said in Matthew 16:27, “For the Son of Man will come in the glory of His Father with His angels, and then He will reward each according to his works.”
 He also said in Revelation 22:12, “Behold, I am coming quickly, and My reward is with Me, to render to every man according to what he has done.”
 Yet again, Jesus stated in Matthew 6:1, “Beware of practicing your righteousness before men to be noticed by them; otherwise you have no reward with your Father who is in heaven.”